-(1) In criminal matters the appellate court shall authorize appeals and petitions for review at public expense on behalf of defendants who are "indigent," as defined by statute, in accordance with the rules and decisions of the appellate courts of Alaska, and where such proceedings are required to be provided by state courts by decisions of the Supreme Court of the United States.
-Where an appeal or petition for review at public expense is authorized by the court, the costs which shall be borne at public expense include those of providing counsel and of preparing a
+- court shall authorize appeals and petitions for review at public expense on behalf of defendants who are "indigent," as defined by statute, in accordance with the rules and decisions of the appellate courts of Alaska, and where such appeals proceedings are required to be provided by state courts by decisions of the Supreme Court of the United States.
+Where an appeal or petition for review at public expense is authorized by the court, the costs which shall be borne at public expense include those of providing counsel and of preparing a transcript and briefs. - (2) After the court has authorized an appeal If a defendant is allowed to proceed at public expense, the appellate clerk of the appellate courts shall send the defendant a written notice and order, to the address provided under Appellate Rule 204(b), that

-- (2) If a defendant is allowed to proceed at public expense, the clerk of the appellate courts shall send the defendant a written notice and order, to the address provided under Appellate Rule 204(b), that - (A) advises the defendant that, if the defendant's conviction is not reversed, the defendant will be ordered to repay the prosecuting authority for the cost of appointed appellate counsel, in accordance with the schedule of costs set out in subparagraph 209(b)(6); and - (B) orders the defendant to apply for permanent fund dividends every year in which the defendant qualifies for a dividend until the cost is paid in full.
+- (A) advises the defendant that, if the defendant's conviction is not reversed, the defendant will be ordered to repay the prosecuting authority for the cost of appointed appellate counsel, in accordance with the schedule of costs set out in subparagraph 209(b) (7) (6); and - (B) orders the defendant to apply for permanent fund dividends every year in which the defendant qualifies for a dividend until the cost is paid in full. - (3) A defendant authorized to proceed at public expense in the trial court is presumed to be entitled to proceed appeal or petition for review at public expense on appeal. - (4) Counsel appointed to represent a defendant in the trial court pursuant to Criminal Rule 39 shall remain as appointed counsel throughout an appeal or petition for review at public expense authorized under this paragraph and shall not be permitted to withdraw except upon the grounds authorized in Administrative Rule 12.
+An attorney appointed by the court under Administrative Rule 12(b)(1)(B) will be permitted to withdraw upon a showing that either the public defender agency or the office of public advocacy is able to represent the defendant on appeal in the appellate proceeding.
+If an appeal is to be taken, trial counsel will not be permitted to withdraw until the notice of appeal and the documents required to be filed with the appeal by Rule 204 have been accepted for filing by the clerk of the appellate courts.

-- (3) A defendant authorized to proceed at public expense in the trial court is presumed to be entitled to appeal or petition for review at public expense. - (4) Counsel appointed to represent a defendant in the trial court pursuant to Criminal Rule 39 shall remain as appointed counsel throughout an appeal or petition for review at public expense authorized under this paragraph and shall not be permitted to withdraw except upon the grounds authorized in Administrative Rule 12.
-An attorney appointed by the court under Administrative 12(b)(1)(B) will be permitted to withdraw upon a showing that either the public defender agency or the office of public advocacy is able to represent the defendant in the appellate proceeding.
-If an appeal is to be taken, trial counsel will not be permitted to withdraw until the notice of appeal and the documents required to be filed with the appeal by Rule 204 have been accepted for filing by the clerk of the appellate courts. - (5) At the conclusion of the appellate proceeding, the clerk of the appellate courts shall enter judgment against the defendant for the cost of appointed appellate counsel unless the defendant's conviction was reversed by the appellate court.
-The amount of the judgment shall be determined by reference to the schedule in subparagraph 209(b)(6).
+At the conclusion of the appellate proceeding, the appellate clerk of the appellate courts shall enter judgment against the defendant for the cost of representation on appeal appointed appellate counsel unless the defendant's conviction was reversed by the appellate court.
+The amount of the judgment shall be determined by reference to the schedule in subparagraph 209(b) (7)(6).
 Before entering judgment, the clerk shall mail, to the defendant's address of record, a notice that sets out the amount of the proposed judgment.
-The defendant may oppose entry of the judgment by filing a written opposition within 45 days after the date shown in the clerk's certificate of distribution on the notice.
-The opposition shall specifically set out the grounds for opposing entry of judgment.
+The Ddefendant may oppose entry of the judgment by filing a written opposition within 45 days after the date shown in the clerk's certificate of distribution on the notice.
+The opposition shall specifically set the grounds for opposing entry of judgment.
 The prosecuting authority may oppose the amount of the judgment by filing a written opposition within the same deadline.
 Criminal Rule 39(c)(1)(D) and (c)(2) shall apply to judgments entered under this subparagraph.

-(6) The following schedule governs the cost of appointed appellate counsel:
+(6) The following schedule governs the cost of representation on appeal appointed appellate counsel: